socialdrones/designreview/design-concerns/ddc/control.md

 # Control Methods

+What modalities and command repertoires are appropriate for issuing high-level commands tro drones (e.g. "take off" or "follow me," rather than real-time "piloting")?

+## Summary Analysis

+Studies have explored the use of voice, gesture, and external control devices for high-level drone control, as well as "tangible" drones that can be directly manipulated.

+Control is a significant design concern which permeates both sides of the design space for social drones.
+To capture the dimension of control within user experience outcomes, we considered the concern of [intuitive control](https://github.com/socialdrones/designreview/blob/master/design-concerns/hcc/control.md), where the aim is to ensure that control affordances (which often rely on intangible means such as gesture or voice) are discoverable or otherwise understandable without documentation or explanation.
+Distinct from other kinds of devices, in the context of social drones this concern becomes more significant since such a drone may be expected to be involved in encountered interactions with lay humans.

+For gesture-based control schemes, drone-based tangibles, and in cases where users are to follow a drone with their attention or by moving, [ergonomics](https://github.com/socialdrones/designreview/blob/master/design-concerns/hcc/ergonomics.md) is a prominent human-centered concern, and various heuristics linking ergonomics outcomes to various parameters related to drone control have emerged (see linked page).
+The human-centered concern of [tactility perception](https://github.com/socialdrones/designreview/blob/master/design-concerns/hcc/tactility.md) addresses the case of tangible drones specifically, and covers heuristics for how such drones can be designed for comfortable use.

+Since many control approaches involve large gestures, vocalization, or novel devices, issues around social acceptance and privacy also become prominent.
+HEuristics relating control scheme designs to these issues are covered in the human-centered concern [appeal](https://github.com/socialdrones/designreview/blob/master/design-concerns/hcc/appeal.md).

+## Sources

 [Collocated Interaction with Flying Robots](2011_Ng_Collocated.md) by Wai Shan (Florence) Ng and Ehud Sharlin in *RO-MAN*

 - Using gestures is more natural and less cognitively demanding for casual/novice users, compared to using a controller which demands attention switching between drone and controller.